Health Work Committees’ Ties to the PFLP Terror Group

 - In May 2019, Odeh attended a memorial event organized by the PFLP that centered on PFLP political bureau member Rabah Muhanna, who, according to information posted by the PFLP, “contributed to the establishment” of several PFLP-affiliated NGOs.
 The hall was decorated with PFLP paraphernalia.

-- On January 2020, in response to EU anti-terror legislation regarding funding contracts with NGOs, Odeh stated, “We disagree with the European Union on the list… which includes seven political organizations and classifies them as “terrorists”.
+- In January 2020, in response to EU anti-terror legislation regarding funding contracts with NGOs, Odeh stated, “We disagree with the European Union on the list… which includes seven political organizations and classifies them as ‘terrorists’.
 For us, they are national liberation movements.”
 Odeh also stated: “the new conditions are interpreted as political pressure from the Israeli side.”

 Juanna Sanchez Rishmawi

-- On November 10, 2021, Juanna Sanchez Rishmawi, a fundraiser from 1993 for HWC, pled guilty to “carrying out services on behalf of a banned organization,” the Popular Front for the Liberation of Palestine (PFLP).
+- On November 10, 2021, Sanchez Rishmawi pled guilty to “carrying out services on behalf of a banned organization,” the PFLP.

 Daoud Ghoul

 Ghoul previously served as HWC’s “director of youth programs.”
-HWC’s 2014 annual report refers to him as the “director of the development projects and programs in Jerusalem”3
+HWC’s 2014 annual report refers to him as the “director of the development projects and programs in Jerusalem.”4

 - Daoud Ghoul also worked in HWC’s Nidal Center (see above) in “managerial positions at the Nidal Center and in the [HWC] association.”